uestc-eda/fastESN/README.md

 > H. Wang, X. Long, X.-X. Liu, **"[fastESN: Fast Echo State Network](https://wanghaiuestc.github.io/papers/tnnls_fastesn_author_copy.pdf)."** *IEEE Transactions on Neural Networks and Learning Systems (TNNLS)*, vol. 34, no. 12, December 2023, pp. 10487-10501.

 From a trained ESN model, fastESN creates a smaller ESN model of user defined size, at runtime speed (only in mini seconds).
 As a result, simulation using fastESN can be much faster than the original ESN.

+See [here](https://wanghaiuestc.github.io) for more opensource softwares from my group.

 ## Installation